taetscher/ICARUS/README.md

 ## ACKNOWLEDGEMENTS

-True to the scientific method, this project would not have been possible without being able to 'stand on the shoulders of giants'.
+True to the scientific method and in the undying words of Isaac Newton, this project would not have been possible without being able to
+'stand on the shoulders of giants'.
 Many of the components used were already available freely.
 Most notably inspiration came from...